andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

   cd $HOME
   vim BIDS_config.json

-Paste the contents to the file.
-To save and close the file, press the Escape button, and type the following: :wq To ensure that the information was added and saved to the json file, you can type the following onto the command line:
+Press the "i" key, and paste the contents into the file.
+To save and close the file, press the Escape button, and type the following: :wq
+To ensure that the information was added and saved to the json file, you can type the following onto the command line:

 ::